pja35/SXP/docs/wiki/AsokanSchunter.md

 The authors point out two problems with that:

--   providing quality replacement i.e. allowing the TTP to sign for the dishonest party;
+-   providing quality replacement, i.e. ideally allowing the TTP to sign for the dishonest party;
--   making sure that no one is wrongly blamed just because of loss of transmissions etc.
+-   making sure that no one is wrongly blamed just because of loss of transmissions etc., i.e. ideally allowing either party to drop off the protocol anytime.

 Solving these issues is done successively by the two next subsections.